JETSCAPE/SummerSchool2020/SMASH_session/README.md

 ```
   particles->Draw("sqrt(px * px + py * py)", "t == 100 && abs(0.5 * log((p0 + pz)/(p0 - pz)) < 1.0) && pdgcode == 211", "E");
 ```
+To compare different spectra use the plotting option `same`, like we did before.
 How much do pion spectra differ for the simulation with and without scattering?
 Repeat the same for kaons and protons.

 What can you conclude from this study?
-Let's discuss in the chat.
+Let's discuss it in the chat.

 1. How much does the hadronic rescattering change the spectra?
 2. What can you say about chemical freeze-out?